 Please contact Helen Barbour on email@example.com if you require an interview, photographs or a review copy.

-A London writer has drawn on her experience of mental health issues in her debut novel, The A to Z of Normal.
+A Derby writer has drawn on her experience of mental health issues in her debut novel, The A to Z of Normal.

-Helen Barbour suffers from obsessive-compulsive disorder, perfectionism and anxiety, which she also writes about weekly on her blog, The Reluctant Perfectionist.
+Helen Barbour suffers from obsessive-compulsive disorder, perfectionism and anxiety, which she has also previously written about on her blog, The Reluctant Perfectionist.